 How to spot it: Apple Developer → Identifiers → your App ID → check Capabilities.
 Then Profiles → click your distribution profile → confirm Capabilities listed there match exactly.
 Any drift = rejection.

-5. Apple Development Program enrollment lapsed
+5. Apple Developer Program enrollment lapsed

 6. WWDR intermediate certificate expired or missing in build keychain